-Project Selection and Preparation for Exams
+Exam Project Selection and Preparation

-The two projects must be carried out with two different primary faculty advisors and the student must also identify secondary advisors for each project.
-These primary and secondary advisors must be members of the SESE Graduate Faculty who are authorized to chair or co-chair Supervisory Committees.
-The secondary advisor should be a faculty member or academic professional working in a related field.
-This secondary advisor will provide an independent check on the suitability of the work for a student project, and agree to be available to discuss the project with the student during the course of the research.
+As noted in the PhD Exam Committee section, the two projects must be carried out with two different primary faculty advisors and the student must also identify with primary and secondary advisors for each project.
+These primary and secondary advisors must be members of the SESE Graduate Faculty who are authorized to chair or co-chair Supervisory Committees and it is the student's responsibility to ensure that their chosen advisors meet these eligibility requirements.
+The secondary advisors should be faculty members or academic professionals working in fields related to the projects.
+The secondary advisors will provide an independent check on the suitability of the work for a student project, and agree to be available to discuss the project with the student during the course of the research.
+See PhD Exam Committee section for more details on Exam Committee members.

-Students should consider the following in regards to the selection of their project topics:
+Students should consider the following in selecting their project topics:

-- Students admitted with an MS degree may, upon successful petition to the Graduate Oversight Committee, base one of their projects on work related to their MS thesis. - It is expected that at least one of the two projects will lead to the research the student intends to pursue as a significant component of their dissertation research. - Presentation of both projects must include, at the very least, some preliminary research results (e.g., new data, results of model runs, or new analysis of data, etc.).
-Significant progress on both projects is expected.

-- The two projects must utilize substantially different methodologies and involve work in substantially different fields. - At least one of the projects should be experimental or observational (i.e., "hands on") in nature. - Project titles, primary and secondary advisor names, a 1 paragraph abstract summarizing each project, and a short description of how the projects are different must be submitted to the Graduate Oversight Committee for approval by March 1 of the 2nd semester in residence for fall admits, or the 3rd semester in residence for spring admits.
+- Students admitted with an MS degree may, upon successful petition to the Graduate Oversight Committee, base one of their projects on work related to their MS thesis. - It is expected that at least one of the two projects will lead to the research the student intends to pursue as a significant component of their dissertation research. - Presentation of both projects must include, at the very least, some preliminary research results (e.g., new data, results of model runs, new analysis of data, etc.).
+Significant progress on both projects is expected. - The two projects must utilize substantially different methodologies and involve work in substantially different fields. - At least one of the projects should be experimental or observational in nature (i.e., involving "hands on" work). - Project titles, primary and secondary advisor names, a 1 paragraph abstract summarizing each project, and a short description of how the projects are different must be submitted to the Graduate Oversight Committee for approval by March 1 of the 2nd semester in residence for fall admits, or by the first annual reporting period, October 15, for spring admits.
 Each submitted title/abstract must carry the signature of the primary advisor for that project.
-Submission instructions will be communicated to students prior to the deadline. - For ESD PhD students, one project must have an engineering focus with a system or component design as a primary subject.
+Submission instructions will be communicated to students prior to the deadline.

+• For ESD PhD students, one project must have an engineering focus with a system or component design as a primary subject.
 The other project must have a science focus.

 Proposed projects will be reviewed for appropriateness and sufficient breadth by the Graduate Oversight Committee.
 Pairs of projects judged to be too similar will be returned to the student for refinement.
 The idea of sufficient breadth is central to the PhD program in the School of Earth and Space Exploration.
 This breadth requirement helps to ensure that SESE PhD graduates are capable of achievement throughout the wide range of activities that will ensue during their professional careers.
 Demonstration of breadth is in the long-term interest of the student and should not be avoided for short term efficiency.
-The projects will be separated at least:
+The projects will be separated differ according to at least one of the following:

-- by topics in different fields represented by SESE - with different tools of inquiry (for instance, observational and theoretical) - by collaborations with different advisors
+- by topics in different fields represented by SESE (for example, geological science and systems engineering) - with different tools of inquiry (for example, one observational project and one theoretical project) - by collaborations with different advisors (for example, the same advisor could not reasonably advise both projects)

-Project Format and Scope
+Exam Project Format and Scope